How Checks Clear: When Money Moves (and Doesn't)

-If you have any doubt about a "cleared" check, don’t spend the money until you’re satisfied that your bank has collected the money it needs.
+If you have any doubt about a "cleared" check, don’t spend the money until you’re satisfied that your bank successfully collected the money it needs.
 Waiting is inconvenient, but dealing with a negative account balance isn't much fun either.

 Assuming that a check has cleared is dangerous.
 Sometimes an honest mistake causes problems, and sometimes con artists take advantage of misunderstandings about how checks clear.
-A common scam involves paying somebody with a check (especially a fake cashier's check or money order) and asking the victim to send back the overpayment amount or forward the money to a “shipper.”
+A common scam involves paying somebody with a check (especially a fake cashier's check or money order), but paying too much.
+Next, the con artist asks the victim to return the overpayment amount or forward the money to a “shipper.”
 The victim sends money that doesn’t exist, and eventually, the bank finds out the check was bad.